Nontargeted Hepatitis C Screening Proves Superior in EDs

 Video

-Jason Haukoos, MD, MSc, FACEP, shares the decade-long journey behind the DETECT Hep C trial and why emergency departments are key to implementing CDC screening guidelines.
+Jason Haukoos, MD, MSc, FACEP, shares the decade-long journey behind the DETECT Hep C trial and why emergency departments are key to implementing Centers for Disease Control and Prevention screening guidelines.

 “This was a labor of love,” said Jason Haukoos, MD, MSc, FACEP, an emergency physician and principal investigator of the trial.
 “This project has been in development and execution for about a decade now.”

 Haukoos developed the trial with Sarah Rowan, MD, an infectious disease physician at Denver Health.
-“We came together about 10 years ago to develop this project, recognizing that hepatitis C is a kind of smoldering, indolent infection that exists broadly in our populations—but it's often undiagnosed and silent until very late, when a proportion of patients develop liver disease, and occasionally cancer.”
+“We came together about 10 years ago to develop this project, recognizing that hepatitis C is a smoldering, indolent infection that exists broadly in our populations.
+But it's often undiagnosed and silent until very late, when a proportion of patients develop liver disease and occasionally cancer.”

 When DETECT Hep C was first conceptualized, national guidelines still favored targeted screening—an approach that prioritized testing individuals based on birth year (1945-1965), known injection drug use, or other risk factors.
 “At that time, we felt it was really important to evaluate both strategies,” Haukoos said.

-By the time the trial concluded, major organizations including the CDC and USPSTF had shifted to recommending universal, one-time screening for all adults.
-“The non-targeted approach had already been established in the HIV world—we’d done work in that space as well,” Haukoos added.
-“Given that hepatitis C was even more prevalent than HIV, we felt that non-targeted screening would likely be superior to targeted screening.
+By the time the trial concluded, major organizations including the Centers for Disease Control and Prevention and the US Preventive Services Task Force had shifted to recommending universal, onetime screening for all adults.
+“The nontargeted approach had already been established in the HIV world—we’d done work in that space as well,” Haukoos added.
+“Given that hepatitis C was even more prevalent than HIV, we felt that nontargeted screening would likely be superior to targeted screening.
 That was our primary hypothesis.”

 Despite improved detection, follow-up care remained a challenge.
-Among patients newly diagnosed with HCV, only 19.5% in the non-targeted group and 24.3% in the targeted group engaged in follow-up care.
-Direct-acting antiviral treatment was initiated in 15.6% and 17.4% respectively, completed in 12.3% and 12.2%, and resulted in sustained virologic response at 12 weeks (SVR12) in just 9.1% versus 9.6% of cases.
+Among patients newly diagnosed with HCV, only 19.5% in the nontargeted group and 24.3% in the targeted group engaged in follow-up care.
+Direct-acting antiviral treatment was initiated in 15.6% and 17.4% respectively, completed in 12.3% and 12.2%, and resulted in sustained virologic response at 12 weeks in just 9.1% vs 9.6% of cases.

 Reference